MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Method

 where $\textbf{e}_{pos} \in \mathbb{R} ^{(N+1) \times D}$ represents the spatial position encoding.
-As shown in Fig.\ref{fig:TMA}(b), each ViT block consists of several components, including a multiheaded self-attention (MSA) mechanism, a multilayer perceptron (MLP) layer, the layer normalization (LN), and skip connections.
+As shown in Fig.~\ref{fig:FgMA}(b), each ViT block comprises several components: a multiheaded self-attention (MSA) mechanism, a multilayer perceptron (MLP) layer, layer normalization (LN), and skip connections.
 Formally, the computation of a ViT block can be formulated as:

 where $\textbf{z}_{t}^{(l-1)}$ and $\textbf{z}_{t}^{(l)}$ represent per-frame input and the output of the $l$-th ViT block, respectively.
 And the video level representation at the $l$-th layer can be represented as $\textbf{z}^{(l)} = \left[\textbf{z}^{(l)}_0 \cdots \textbf{z}^{(l)}_t \cdots \textbf{z}^{(l)}_T \right]$.